km3337/km3337.github.io/xp-portfolio/README.md

 Components are stored outside of the app folder.
 I want to use app for routing purposes only.

 ## TODO:
+- add hover function to XpCard from framer motion.
+- seperate header into left and right sections.
+- create Project section container + grid.
+- change minicon for webapp.
 - implement nav bar, add to the layout.tsx file.
-- implement content grid, add XpCards as items
-- create styles for window left, window right.
 - create bear footer
-- create about page
+- create about page & route
-- create contact page
+- create contact page & route
+- create ProjectPage template
 - create expandedXpWindow component